 Return these two forms after they are completed and copies of your health insurance cards and insurance plan, if you have them, to LaHIPP.
 The forms must be returned to LaHIPP by the due date shown on the letter you got from LaHIPP.
 Your employer can send the Employer Health Insurance Information form and insurance plan directly to LaHIPP.

 Yes.
-If LaHIPP is paying for your insurance and it changes or you change jobs, you must tell LaHIPP and Medicaid right away.
-It is important to call LaHIPP before YOU decide to make any changes to the insurance.
+If LaHIPP is paying for your insurance, you must tell LaHIPP right away if your coverage changes or you change jobs.
+It is important to call LaHIPP before you decide to make any changes to the insurance.

 This question is not easy to answer, because everyone’s case is different.
 There are many things that can happen to affect how long the premium will be paid.